aliabooof/embedded_System_Online_Diploma/Second tem/unit 7/Sections_Labs/Interfacing LCD and KEYPAD on stm/readme.md

 ## Contributing
 Contributions to this project are welcome!
 If you'd like to contribute, please follow these guidelines:

-Fork the repository.
+- Fork the repository.
-Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
-Make your changes and test them thoroughly.
+- Make your changes and test them thoroughly.
-Create a pull request with a clear description of your changes.
+- Create a pull request with a clear description of your changes.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.